 The Community Improvement Plan includes incentives for façade and property improvements, new development and adaptive re-use of buildings.
-This Appendix contains key design principles to guide improvements so that they contribute to the development of Cardinal as an attractive, more pedestrianoriented community.
+This Appendix contains key design principles to guide improvements so that they contribute to the development of Spencerville as an attractive, more pedestrian-oriented community.

-It is intended that the Village Design Principles be used in three ways:
+It is intended that the Spencerville Community Improvement Design Principles will be used and applied in three ways:

+- By Applicants Applicants for incentive programs should refer to the Principles as a basis for designing their property improvements;

+- By the Community Development

+Committee The Community

+Development Committee and the

-- By Applicants Applicants for incentive programs should refer to the Principles as a basis for designing their property improvements; - By the Implementation Panel The Community Improvement Plan's Implementation Panel and Administrators should ensure that applications for financial incentives are consistent with the Principles; and - By the Township Township Programs for streetscape improvements, including the preparation of a Streetscape Plan and waterfront improvements should be consistent with - and build upon - these principles.
+Community Improvement Plan's

+Administrators should ensure that

+applications for financial incentives are

+consistent with the Principles; and

+- By the Township Township Programs for streetscape improvements, including the preparation of a Streetscape Plan and improvements to the Mill Park should be consistent with - and build upon - these principles.